WHERE DID TOGETHERNESS COME FROM

-Togetherness started in early 2017 when founder Adam Wilder decided to put on an event to cultivate more human connection and better relationships in the increasingly polarised world.
+Togetherness started in early 2017 when founder Adam Wilder decided to put on an event to cultivate more authentic human connection and better relationships in the increasingly polarised and digitised world.

-The ethos was simple - a festival of brilliant experiences created by some of the best facilitators in the world exploring all aspects of human connection.
-Sessions on everything from language and psychology through to sexuality and everything in between.
-A festival free from alcohol and drugs and open to everyone no matter their political beliefs (or anything else).
+The ethos was simple - a festival of brilliant experiences created by some of the best facilitators in the world to explore all aspects of human connection.
+There were sessions on everything from language and psychology through to sexuality and body positivity.
+A festival free from alcohol and drugs, and open to everyone no matter their political beliefs, profession, religion or gender (or anything else).

 The festival sold out and was covered in the mainstream press including The Guardian, Vice and the BBC.